 The champions and winning words from the last 20 years of spelling bees

-The Scripps National Spelling Bee, America’s foremost authority on children’s spelling abilities, wrapped up tonight, crowning Ananya Vinay for spelling the winning word“marocain.”
+The Scripps National Spelling Bee, America’s foremost test of children’s spelling abilities, has crowned 14-year-old Karthik Nemmani of Texas as champion for correctly spelling the winning word—koinonia.

-While some competition words may stretch the limits of syllables most adults are comfortable memorizing, sometimes a silent letter, surprising vowel digraph or even its general obscurity are enough to make a simple sounding word challenging.
-Take for example like 2013’s deceptively difficult winning word: “knaidel,” the Yiddish word for matzo ball.
+Yes, obscure competition words stretch the limits of almost all adults.
+Yet sometimes just a silent letter or surprising vowel digraph can be enough to make a simple sounding word challenging.
+Take for example 2013’s deceptively difficult winning word: “knaidel,” the Yiddish word for a matzo ball.

 This year there were 516 registered spellers from US states and territories, the Bahamas, Canada, Ghana, Italy, Jamaica, Japan, South Korea and the United Kingdom.